The need for a robust identity security and access management (IAM) strategy is one of the central concerns of securing enterprise IT.

 While technology has allowed firms to grow their talent base beyond geographic boundaries, the growth of mobile computing means that IT teams have less visibility into, and control over, employees’ work practices.
 Those in charge of maintaining network security are finding it increasingly difficult to maintain consistent and uniform security procedures.

 With the growth of cloud-based and Software as a Service (SaaS) applications, users now have the power to log in to critical business apps remotely.
 Programs like Salesforce, Office365, Concur, are now accessible from any location, any time, and most importantly, from any device.
-The move to the cloud has exponentialized the amount of access points to a system, which in turn translate into more potential weaknesses for hackers to capitalize on.
+The move to the cloud has dramatically increased the number of access points to a system, which in turn translate into more potential weaknesses for hackers to capitalize on.
 A recent study by cloud security researchers demonstrated that bad practices on cloud applications have led to compromised accounts in over 35 percent of all firms.

 The Password Factor